Luther Gulick (social scientist): Early life

+Death

-He died January 10, 1993, in Greensboro, Vermont.
-His first wife Helen Swift died in 1969.
+He died on January 10, 1993, in Greensboro, Vermont.
+His first wife, Helen Swift, died in 1969.
 His second wife, Carol W. Moffett, died in 1989.
 He had two children, Luther Halsey Gulick Jr. and Clarence Gulick.

+Legacy

+A park in New York City's Lower East Side neighborhood is named Luther Gulick Park honoring Gulick and his uncle Luther Halsey Gulick Jr.

 Family tree

 Luther Gulick shared his name with his grandfather, missionary Luther Halsey Gulick Sr. (1828–1891), and uncle medical doctor Luther Halsey Gulick Jr. (1865–1918).
-His great-grandfather was an even earlier missionary to the Kingdom of Hawaii, Peter Johnson Gulick (1796–1877).
+His great-grandfather was an earlier missionary to the Kingdom of Hawaii, Peter Johnson Gulick (1796–1877).

 Work

 POSDCORB

-Among many other accomplishments in the field of public administration, Gulick is perhaps best known for the functions of the chief executive represented in the acronym POSDCORB.
-Each letter stands for Planning, Organizing, Staffing, Directing, Co-ordinating, Reporting and Budgeting.
-Although not originating from Gulick, at least one other sequence has been uncovered, yet containing the same elements.
+Among many other contributions in the public administration field, Gulick is perhaps best known for describing the functions of the chief executive represented in the acronym POSDCORB.
+The letters in the acronym stand for: Planning, Organizing, Staffing, Directing, Co-ordinating, Reporting and Budgeting.
+Gulick did not originate this model, but developed this model in his work.
 Since these are among Gulick's organizational patterns, they are interrelated.
 According to Gulick, POSDCORB reflected the way in which his organizations approached projects.
 Early on, these included The Institute of Public Administration and New York's Bureau of Municipal Research.

 Keynesian policies

-Gulick's advocacy (with Alvin Hansen) during World War II of Keynesian policies to promote full employment post-war helped to persuade John Maynard Keynes to help develop post-war plans for the international economy that included considerable emphasis on free trade.
+Gulick, alongside Alvin Hansen, helped persuade John Maynard Keynes to help develop post-war plans to promote full employment.
+This included a considerable emphasis on free trade.

-In a time where the prevalent theme was the separation of politics and administration, Gulick advocated that it was impossible to separate the two.
+Gulick advocate that it was impossible to separate politics and administration where there was a particular emphasis on their separation.